cooperwalbrun/pull-request-title-case/CONTRIBUTING.md

-npm run chrome:webext       # Deploys an already-built copy of the extension into a Chrome browser session npm run chrome:live-reload  # Continuously builds the extension while watching for changes and deploys it into a Chrome browser session npm run chrome:dev          # Builds the extension once, then continuously rebuilds the extension and deploys it into a Chrome browser session npm run firefox:webext      # Deploys an already-built copy of the add-on into a Firefox browser session npm run firefox:live-reload # Continuously builds the add-on while watching for changes and deploys it into a Firefox browser session npm run firefox:dev         # Builds the add-on once, then continuously rebuilds the extension and deploys it into a Firefox browser session npm run clean               # Cleans the artifact output directory npm run build               # Cleans the artifact output directory and builds all extension/add-on artifacts for both Chrome and Firefox npm run build:chrome        # Builds all Chrome extension artifacts npm run build:firefox       # Builds all Firefox add-on artifacts npm run build:chrome:watch  # Builds all Chrome extension artifacts and watches for changes npm run build:firefox:watch # Builds all Firefox add-on artifacts and watches for changes npm run test                # Runs all unit tests npm run test:coverage       # Runs all unit tests with code coverage analysis npm run lint-and-format     # Runs ESLint, Stylelint, and Prettier on the whole project
+npm run chrome:webext       # Deploys an already-built copy of the extension into a Chrome browser session npm run chrome:live-reload  # Continuously builds the extension while watching for changes and deploys it into a Chrome browser session npm run chrome:dev          # Builds the extension once, then continuously rebuilds the extension and deploys it into a Chrome browser session npm run firefox:webext      # Deploys an already-built copy of the extension into a Firefox browser session npm run firefox:live-reload # Continuously builds the extension while watching for changes and deploys it into a Firefox browser session npm run firefox:dev         # Builds the extension once, then continuously rebuilds the extension and deploys it into a Firefox browser session npm run clean               # Cleans the artifact output directory npm run build               # Cleans the artifact output directory and builds all extension/extension artifacts for both Chrome and Firefox npm run build:chrome        # Builds all Chrome extension artifacts npm run build:firefox       # Builds all Firefox extension artifacts npm run build:chrome:watch  # Builds all Chrome extension artifacts and watches for changes npm run build:firefox:watch # Builds all Firefox extension artifacts and watches for changes npm run test                # Runs all unit tests npm run test:coverage       # Runs all unit tests with code coverage analysis npm run lint-and-format     # Runs ESLint, Stylelint, and Prettier on the whole project